CodeSigils/neovim-debian-12-bookworm/README.md

 `sudo dpkg -i nvim-linux64.deb`

 Warning: If nvim-treesitter package throughs errors on startup the solution is simple.
-Add the following on your lazy/init.lua:
+Add the following on your tree-sitter setup:

 ```lua
 -- For treesitter compilation problem: